gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 * **Hypothesis-Driven Culture** -- taking no assumptions for granted and doing nothing without measuring
 * **Routine** - Performing code deployments becomes boring, without most people even noticing

-Don’t forget about the Cloud, environments, and the technology we discussed in Release 1.
+Don’t forget about the Cloud, environments, and the technology we discussed in Module 1.
 These ‘tools’ are critical enablers for many DevOps initiatives.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->